 Technology is becoming molecularly precise.
 Nanotechnology, otherwise known as molecular engineering, will soon create effective machines as small as DNA.
-This capacity to manipulate matter -- to program matter -- with atomic precision will utterly change the economic, ecological, and cultural fabric of our lives.
+This capacity to manipulate matter—to program matter—with atomic precision will utterly change the economic, ecological, and cultural fabric of our lives.
 This book, which is accessible to a broad audience while providing references to the technical literature, presents a wide range of potential applications of this new material technology.